Einstein-Maxwell fields as solutions of higher-order theories: Proof for null fields with (section )

-Since here the Ricci tensor has the form $R_{ab}=\Lambda_0 g_{ab}+2\Phi_{22}\ell_a\ell_b$, the argument given above for the covariant derivatives of the Weyl tensor can easily be adapted to the covariant derivatives of the Ricci tensor, so that they can also only be a linear combination of terms~\eqref{terms-2weyl_Lapl}.
+Since here the Ricci tensor has the form $R_{ab}=\Lambda_0 g_{ab}+2\Phi_{22}\ell_a\ell_b$, the argument given above for the covariant derivatives of the Weyl tensor can easily be adapted to the covariant derivatives of the Ricci tensor, so their components $(-2,0)$ can also only be a linear combination of terms~\eqref{terms-2weyl_Lapl} (and no components with b.w. greater than $-2$ are possible).